sassoftware/sas-container-recipes/addons/ide-jupyter-python3/README.md

 # Overview

-This is an example on how to add Jupyter Notebook with Python3 to a SAS Viya programming Docker image.
-The pre-requisite is that the SAS Viya programming Docker image has already been built.
-It is suggested to build this on top of an image that has host authentication already added, i.e. _auth-demo_ or _auth-sssd_.
+This is an example of how to add Jupyter Notebook with Python 3 to a SAS Viya programming-only Docker image.

+A prerequisite is that the SAS Viya programming-only Docker image must have already been built.
+It is recommended to build this on top of an image that has host authentication (auth-demo or auth-sssd) already added.

-# How to build
+# How to Build

 ```
-# This is using the default name of the SAS Viya programming image
+# This is using the default name of the SAS Viya programming-only Docker image build \
-docker build \
     --file Dockerfile \
     --build-arg BASEIMAGE=svc-auth-demo \
     --build-arg BASETAG=latest \